dperson/smokeping/README.md

 If you wish to adapt the default configuration, use something like the following to copy it from a running container:

-    sudo docker cp wiki:/some/file/or/directory /some/path
+    sudo docker cp smokeping:/etc/smokeping /some/path

+You can use the modified configuration with:

+    sudo docker run --name smokeping -p 8000:80 -v /some/path:/etc/smokeping:ro\
+                -d dperson/smokeping

 # User Feedback